cely-tools/docs/docs/guides/1_add_quiet_re-authentication_flow.md

 }
 ```

-It is up to the developer's discretion on how the second example, *API responds with `401` error*, will be architected.
+It is up to the developer's discretion on how the second example, *API request returns `401` error*, will be architected.
 But essentially, you will need to do the following:

 - Intercept a failed response from an API request
 - Re-Authenticate user